College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 Support from third parties

-You can commission support from a third party, for example:
+You can get support from a third party, for example:

-- a college outside your group
+- college outside your group submitting the application

-- a school outside your group
+- school outside your group submitting the application

-- a not-for-profit or private provider
+- not-for-profit or private provider

-If you get support, you’ll need to:
+If you get support, you will need to:

-- get agreement from all of the colleges in your group
+- get agreement from all the improvement partner colleges in your group

-- provide the names of any third parties you’ll use on your application
+- provide the names of any third parties you will use on your application

-- provide evidence about the capacity and capability of any third parties you’ll use
+- provide evidence about the capacity and capability of any third parties you will use

-- clearly demonstrate through your application, value for money for any support commissioned from third parties
+- complete any due diligence processes that you feel is relevant or proportionate for subcontracting

 Funding